crownedgrouse/geas/README.md

    - driver  (boolean) Project need to compile C code for a driver or a port

 ## API ##

+### Release >= 2.0 ###

+A new major feature is added to already existing exported functions: ``compat`` entry, which gives you the official Erlang release window where the beam file(s) can run on.
+For example : using ``application:ensure_all_started/1`` can only be used starting R16B01 or ``maps`` starting 17.0.
+As well ``pg`` module cannot be used after 17.5.
+This can help you to :
+- Write your Travis CI (or equivalent) config file
+- Know if beam files can run with an Erlang VM
+- Verify that your dependencies can run on same Erlang release window than your project
+- Write clear statements in your README project files
+- Modify your code in order to increase runnable release window
+- Know if application/module have to be fixed in order to run on the last official release

 ### Release 1.0.0 ###